Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Partition Matroids: Proof of Theorem

-When $b_i$'s are not all equal to 1, we can perform a simple reduction to the all-ones case.
+\begin{proofof}{of Theorem \ref{thm:main2}} We start by observing that it suffices to prove the Theorem for the case when $b_1=b_2=\cdots=b_t=1$.
+Indeed, when $b_i$'s are not all equal to 1, we can perform a simple reduction to the all-ones case.
 Namely, we construct a new instance of the problem, where every part $M_i$ is repeated $b_i$ times.
 After doing so, we obtain a new instance with $r$ parts $M_1', M_2', \ldots, M_r'$ and $b_1'=b_2' = \ldots = b_r'=1$.

 Every feasible solution to the original instance corresponds to a feasible solution to the new instance (with the same value).
-Conversely, every feasible solution {\it with non-zero value} corresponds to a feasile solution in the original instance.
+Conversely, every feasible solution {\it with non-zero value} corresponds to a feasible solution in the original instance.

-Finally, the bound on the approximation ratio follows easily by translating the bound in the simple case $b_1=b_2= \ldots = b_r=1$ for the instance after reduction.
+Finally, the bound on the approximation ratio follows easily by translating the bound in the simple case $b_1=b_2= \ldots = b_r=1$ to the instance after reduction.